Newtown, New South Wales: 19th century

 Part of the area now falling within the present boundaries of Newtown, north of King Street, was originally part of Camperdown.
 This area was named by Governor William Bligh, who received it as a land grant in 1806 and passed it to his daughter and son-in-law on his return to England in 1810.
 In 1848 part of this land was acquired by the Sydney Church of England Cemetery Company to create a general cemetery beyond the boundary of the City of Sydney.
-Camperdown Cemetery, just one block away from King Street, was to become significant in the life of the suburb.
+Camperdown Cemetery, one block away from King Street, was to become significant in the life of the suburb.
 Between its consecration in 1849 and its closure to further sales in 1868 it saw 15,000 burials of people from all over Sydney.
 Of that number, approximately half were paupers buried in unmarked and often communal graves, sometimes as many as 12 in a day during a measles epidemic.
 Camperdown Cemetery remains, though much reduced in size, as a rare example of mid-19th-century cemetery landscaping.
-It retains the Cemetery Lodge and huge fig tree dating from 1848, as well as a number of oak trees of the same date.
+It retains the Cemetery Lodge, a huge fig tree dating from 1848, as well as a number of oak trees of the same date.
 It survived to become the main green space of Newtown.
-Among the notables buried in the cemetery are explorer-surveyor Sir Thomas Livingstone Mitchell, Major Edmund Lockyer and Mary, Lady Jamison (widow of the colonial pioneer landowner, physician, constitutional reformer and "knight of the realm", Sir John Jamison), and Eliza Emily Donnithorne, recluse and rumoured inspiration for Miss Havisham.
+Among the notable persons buried in the cemetery are explorer-surveyor Sir Thomas Livingstone Mitchell, Major Edmund Lockyer and Mary, Lady Jamison (widow of the colonial pioneer landowner, physician, constitutional reformer and "knight of the realm", Sir John Jamison), and Eliza Emily Donnithorne, recluse and rumoured inspiration for Miss Havisham.
 The cemetery also holds the remains of many of the victims of the wreck of the Dunbar in 1857.

 From 1845, when the first Anglican church was built on the site of the present Community Centre on Stephen Street, by Edmund Blacket, a number of churches were established, including St Joseph's Roman Catholic church in the 1850s, the Methodist church on King Street, now Newtown Mission, and the Baptist church in Church Street.
 The present St Stephen's Anglican church, a fine example of Victorian Gothic architecture, was designed, like its predecessor, by Blacket, and built in the grounds of the cemetery between 1871 and 1880.
 Both it and the cemetery are on the National Trust register of buildings of national significance.
 Its Mears and Stainbank carillon is unique in Australia, while its Walker and Sons organ of 1874 is regarded as one of the finest in New South Wales.